Alps/Austria and Italy

 2 Guests / Guide:

-Guide and guide expenses, 3 x hotel *** double room with half board, 3 x hut with half board, taxi and bus to trail heads, gondola fees, technical equipment rental
+Guide and guide expenses, 3 x hotel *** double room, breakfast included, 3 x hut with half board, taxi and bus to trail heads, gondola fees, technical equipment rental

 Not Included: Airport Shuttle from Munich (around Euro 60)